bertsky/workflow-configuration/README.md

 [ocrd-]make repair
 ```

-To create workspaces from (flat) directories with image files:
+To create workspaces from directories which contain image files:
 ```bash
 ocrd-import DIRECTORY
 ```

-To get help on its many options:
+To get help for the import tool:
 ```bash
 ocrd-import --help
 ```